Three people working on their computers, creating games. Photo: S. Hageneuer

 2024-12-27

-So, in September 2024, I made a trip to China to participate in a conference.
+So in September 2024 I went to China to attend a conference.
 Before going to Changchun, where the conference took place, I spent four days in Beijing.
-This is my report of these four days, divided into four parts.
-This post is day 4 of my…
+This is my account of those four days, divided into four parts.
+This post is day 4 of my far too short…

 Title cover of the Indiana Jones video game "The Great Circle".
 Machine Games, LucasArts.